bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ## Tax zones

-A zone can occupy multiple countries, each containing multiple subdivisions and postal codes.
+A zone must be based on one of the following:

+- Countries: Specify one or more countries.
+- Subdivisions: Specify one or more subdivisions for each country in the zone.
+You can have more than one country in a subdivision-based zone.
+- Postal codes: Specify one or more postal codes for the country in the zone.
+Currently, a zone based on postal codes can only occupy one country.

 You can specify the customer groups that fall under a zone.
 You can also set how a store displays prices to shoppers in customer groups that fall under a zone.

 <!-- theme:info -->
 > #### Default tax zone